opensearch-project/documentation-website/_security-analytics/index.md

 For information on setting up alerts, see [Step 3.
 Set up alerts]({{site.url}}{{site.baseurl}}/security-analytics/sec-analytics-config/detectors-config/#step-3-set-up-alerts) in detector creation documentation.
 For information on managing alerts on the Alerts window, see [Working with alerts]({{site.url}}{{site.baseurl}}/security-analytics/usage/alerts/).

+### Correlation engine

+The correlation engine gives Security Analytics the ability to compare findings from different log types and draw correlations between them.
+It accomplishes this by using correlation rules to first define relevant threat scenarios between different log types and then perform queries on findings to make matches.
+The matches can then be used by the correlation engine to create a graph of correlated findings, which depicts the relationship between the log types whose findings have been matched and assigns a proximity score to correlations, indicating their strength and relevance.

+While the correlation rules define what threat scenarios to look for between log types, the graph provides a visualization that helps users identify related activities happening in a chain of security events.

+To learn more about defining threat scenarios for correlation rules, see [Creating correlation rules]({{site.url}}{{site.baseurl}}/security-analytics/sec-analytics-config/correlation-config/).
+To learn more about using the correlation graph, see [Working with the correlation graph]({{site.url}}{{site.baseurl}}/security-analytics/usage/correlation-graph/).

 ## First steps

-To get started with Security Analytics you need to define detectors, ingest log data, generate findings, and configure alerts.
+To get started with Security Analytics you need to define detectors, ingest log data, generate findings, define correlation rules, and configure alerts.
 See [Setting up Security Analytics]({{site.url}}{{site.baseurl}}/security-analytics/sec-analytics-config/index/) to begin configuring the platform to meet your objectives.